codeselfstudy/codeselfstudy_wiki/src/guides/docker.md

 1. Copy the `package.json` file(s) to the working directory.
 1. Install the dependencies.
 1. Copy the Express.js code into the working directory.
-1. Expose port 5000 where the Express server will be running.
+1. Suggest exposing port 5000 for the Express server.
 1. Start the Express server with `npm start`.

 A `Dockerfile` can be built manually, but in the case of Code Self Study, all the containers are built with the `docker-compose.yml` file.
 Take a look [in that file](https://github.com/codeselfstudy/codeselfstudy/blob/master/docker-compose.yml) to see how the `Dockerfiles` are used.